lewagon/dotfiles/04-Front-End/04-JS-and-DOM/01-Even-or-odd/README.md

 **⚠️ Warning**: In JavaScript, you need to **explicitly** write the `return` keyword, otherwise [the function will return `undefined`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/return#Syntax)!
 The only exception to this rule is when you use a one-liner arrow function with [implicit return](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#Function_body).

- _Hint: remember the Ruby modulo operator?
+ _Hint: Remember the Ruby modulo operator?
 It also exists in JavaScript and might be useful!_

 Once the first exercise is all green (style + tests), **please commit and push** 🙏